 You do not need Prior Authorization from the Contract Administrator or from any other person (including a primary care provider) in order to obtain access to obstetrical or gynecological care from a health care professional in our network who specializes in obstetrics or gynecology.
 The health care professional, however, may be required to comply with certain procedures, including obtaining Prior Authorization for certain services or procedures for making referrals.
-For a list of participating health care professionals who specialize in obstetrics or gynecology, please visit the Contract Administrator's Website at www.bcidaho.com.
-You may also call the Contract Administrator's Customer Service Department at 208-331-7626 or 866-685-2259 for assistance in locating a Provider.
+For a list of participating health care professionals who specialize in obstetrics or gynecology, please visit our Website at www.bcidaho.com.
+You may also call our Customer Service Department at 208-331-7626 or 866-685-2259 for assistance in locating a Provider.